in

 Types Of Sofa Beds (Styles & Buying Guide)

-They’ve become quite popular because they’re portable compared to the other types of beds available.
-They range from the extremely basic models that you simply tug to unfold, to the more sophisticated setups that have built in storage.
+They’ve become quite popular because they’re portable compared to other beds available.
+They range from the extremely basic models you simply tug to unfold to the more sophisticated setups with built-in storage.
+[Source: servicenation.org What is a Sofa Bed?
+Advantages of Usage a Sofa Bed]

 When looking around for a new sofa bed to purchase for your home, it’s important to consider the features you may need for your room.
 You may also want to consider anyone who may potentially use the sofa bed and their needs.
 With that in mind, here are the different types of sofa beds for you to acquaint yourself with.